frame-consulting/DiffFusion.jl/docs/src/index.md

 ## Installation

-The most recent version of the package can be installed via
+The most recent release of the package can be installed via

 ```
-using Pkg; Pkg.add(url="https://github.com/frame-consulting/DiffFusion.jl")
+using Pkg; Pkg.add("DiffFusion.jl")
 ```

 Unit tests can be run via